Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Learn a second craft that is in high demand

-This means it would be a good idea to learn a craft that is in high demand, like sound design, editing, script supervising, G&E, or one of the other more technical production or post-production roles.
+Learning a craft in high demand would be a good idea, like sound design, editing, script supervising, G&E, or one of the other more technical production or post-production roles.

-In particular, it would be wise to learn two of these additional skills: one on-set job, like sound mixing or script supervising, and one pre or post-production job, like location scouting or editing.
+In particular, it would be wise to learn these additional skills: one on-set job, like sound mixing or script supervising, and one pre or post-production job, like location scouting or editing.

-These will help you get jobs where you work on professional level productions to learn what it’s like to work in the industry and meet contacts who can get you more professional work and build your resume.
+These will help you get jobs where you work on professional-level productions, learn what it’s like to work in the industry, meet contacts who can get you more professional work, and build your resume.

-In order to learn these skills, you can take a class on a particular subject, or better yet, spend your time at film school on set as much as you can!
+To learn these skills, you can take a class on a particular subject, or better yet, spend your time at film school on set as much as possible!

 Get out of your comfort zone

-As writers, this doesn’t sound very appealing, but try to put yourself out of your comfort zone and learn skills that can help you meet the people you need to meet to get the job you really want later down the line.
+As writers, this doesn’t sound very appealing but try to put yourself out of your comfort zone and learn skills that will help you meet the people you need to get the job you want later on.

-You will need to meet people who can introduce you to other people who don’t know you as the P.A. getting the coffee or the sound mixer who works for cheap but will meet you and know you as a writer foremost.
+You will need to meet people who can introduce you to other people who don’t know you, such as the P.A. getting the coffee or the sound mixer who works for cheap but will meet you and know you as a writer foremost.

 If you are lucky enough to connect with some potential collaborators from your extra film classes, try to get a crew together to shoot your short films.
 Keep the premises simple and the budgets low.
+Hold table reads to see what dialogue works.
 This is school – the goal is to learn.

 Ask the professors for help – even after class is over.